guycohen85/active-slider/README.md

 Example: '.slide-images-container'

 - clickableElements
-(array|string)(optional) -  Add the active class to the clicked slide.
+(array|string)(optional) -  Add the active class to the clicked element.
 Example: '.bullet'

 - prevNextButtons
 (array)(optional) - Select the previous and next buttons.
 Example: ['.prev', '.next']

-- autoSlide
+- autoPlay
-(number|boolean)(optional)  - Default time between slides is 3500 milliseconds. set to false if no need an auto slide.
+(number|boolean)(optional)  - Default duration is 3500 milliseconds. set to false if no need for autoplay.
 Default: 3500

-- stopAutoSlideOnClick
+- stopAutoPlayOnClick
-(array)(optional) - Select the elements to be the listeners for the click event in order to stop the auto slide.
+(string|array)(optional) - Select the elements to be the listeners for the click event in order to stop the autoplay.
 Example: ['.prev', '.next']

 - loop
-(boolean)(optional) - Loop slider.
+(boolean)(optional) - Loop elements.
 Default: true

-- activeFirstSlide
+- firstElementActive
-(boolean)(optional) - Set to false in order to remove the active class from the first slide as default.
+(boolean)(optional) - Set to false in order to remove the active class from the first elements as default.
 Default: true

 ## Example